 BetterEvaluation was founded by four partners, ILAC, ODI, Pact, and RMIT University.
 Its main operations were physically based at RMIT University (Melbourne) for its first five years of operation, before it moved to ANZSOG as part of the Evidence and Evaluation Hub in August 2016.

-Since its beginnings in 2012, BetterEvaluation has received financial support from the Australian Department of Foreign Affairs and Trade, Research Into Use, the Rockefeller Foundation, the Ministry of Foreign Affairs of the Netherlands, the International Development Research Centre, the International Fund for Agricultural Development, and the MasterCard Foundation.
+Since its beginnings in 2012, BetterEvaluation has received financial support from the Australia New Zealand School of Government, Australian Department of Foreign Affairs and Trade, Research Into Use, the Rockefeller Foundation, the Ministry of Foreign Affairs of the Netherlands, the International Development Research Centre, the International Fund for Agricultural Development, and the MasterCard Foundation.
 Founding partners were ODI, ILAC, Pact and RMIT University.

 We welcome your feedback, questions and comments.
 If you are logged in, you can contact the following people from the founding organisations.
 Alternatively, contact us here.